Services for Students with Disabilities

 SUNY Delhi is committed to providing equal access for all qualified individuals to its programs and educational opportunities.

-It is the College's policy to provide, on an individual basis, reasonable accommodations to students with disabilities which may affect their ability to fully participate in program or course activities or to meet course requirements.
-The Coordinator is available to work with students with physical, learning, psychological, medical, or other disabilities to help them better understand the nature of their disability and develop self-advocacy skills, and to determine appropriate accommodation plans.
+It is the college's policy to provide, on an individual basis, academic adjustments to its requirements for students who have disabilities that may affect their ability to fully participate in program or course activities or to meet course requirements as well as nonacademic program or activity requirements, including, but not limited to clubs, residence life and meal plans, and athletics.
+The Coordinator of Access and Equity Services is available to work with students with physical, learning, psychological, medical, or other disabilities to help them better understand the nature of their disability and develop self-advocacy skills, and to determine appropriate access plans.

-To receive academic accommodations, students must identify a qualifying disability, provide appropriate documentation of the disability (prepared by a qualified professional), and work with the Coordinator and classroom faculty to develop an appropriate and reasonable plan for accommodations.
+To receive academic adjustments, students must identify a disability that impacts their ability to access the academic environment, provide documentation of the disability (prepared by a qualified professional), and work with the Coordinator and classroom faculty to develop and implement an appropriate plan for access.
 All information provided concerning a disability is confidential and is released only with the student's consent.

 • Special classroom seating